varletjs/varlet/packages/varlet-ui/src/date-input/docs/en-US.md

 Used to input or select dates.

 Use `type="datetime"` to pick both date and time.
 A `HH : mm : ss` time selector is rendered below the calendar.
 Set `use-seconds` to `false` to keep precision to the minute. `min` / `max` set the overall selectable boundary. `allowed-dates` disables calendar cells, while `allowed-times` disables time selector options.
+Datetime supports single and range selection, but does not support multiple selection.

 ### Standard Variant